PyHDI/veriloggen/README.rst

       ../Pyverilog/pyverilog'

 -  Jinja2 (2.7 or later)
--  The code generator uses Jinja2 template engine.
+-  The code generator (in Pyverilog) uses Jinja2 template engine.
 -  'pip install jinja2' (for Python 2.x) or 'pip3 install jinja2' (for
    Python 3.x)
+-  pytest (2.7.2 or later)
+-  Examples in Veriloggen use pytest.
+Install pytest if you check the correctness of the example by yourself.
+-  'pip install -U pytest' (for Python 2.x) or 'pip3 install -U pytest' (for Python 3.x)
 -  Icarus Verilog (0.9.6 or later)

    -  'iverilog -E' command is used for preprocessing Verilog source